regulaforensics/RegulaDocumentReader-Android/README.md

 License file contains information about your application id and time terms.
 If `setLibLicense()` method returns false, you can see additional information in logcat.

-When license file installed, all you need to do is to call only one function to process bitmap or video frame:
+When the license file is installed, all you need to do is to call only one function to process bitmap or video frame:
 ```java
 // Bitmap processing
 Bitmap bmp = getBitmap(selectedImage);